 And last but not least, don’t play emotional manipulation tricks on him.
 It won’t do your relationship any good.

 How to manage anxiety when he’s out

-It’s understandable feeling anxious and worry whenever his with his buddies.
-A lot of things will come up to your mind, which can stress you a lot.
+It’s understandable to feel anxious and worried whenever he’s with his buddies.
+A lot of things will come to your mind, which can stress you a lot.